Search the collection

 Multiple artists/makers

-Design for a rose window, Louis C. Tiffany American, Watercolor, gouache, and graphite on cut white wove paper trimmed into shapes, American
+Design for a rose window, Louis C. Tiffany American, Transparent and opaque watercolor, and graphite on cut white wove paper trimmed into shapes, American

 Multiple artists/makers